leptos-rs/book/src/view/03_components.md

-In this case, it’s helpful to know about the [`Signal`](https://docs.rs/leptos/latest/leptos/struct.Signal.html) type. `Signal` is an enumerated type that represents any kind of readable reactive signal.
+In this case, it’s helpful to know about the [`Signal`](https://docs.rs/leptos/latest/leptos/struct.Signal.html) type. `Signal` is an enumerated type that represents any kind of readable reactive signal, or a plain value.
 It can be useful when defining APIs for components you’ll want to reuse while passing different sorts of signals.
-The [`MaybeSignal`](https://docs.rs/leptos/latest/leptos/enum.MaybeSignal.html) type is useful when you want to be able to take either a static or reactive value.

 ```rust
 #[component]